 10. Penalties for Non-Payment

-Furthermore, all discounts are conditional on timely payment within standard terms and will be voided in the event of non-payment and will be added to the debt owed.
+10.2 All discounts are conditional on timely payment within standard terms and will be voided in the event of non-payment and backdated surcharge shall be made to compensate the Service Provider for failure to honour the contractual and benefit from the discounts offered and which will be calculated from the point of failed payment and added to the debt owed.

 11. Client Conduct